cityofasheville/bedrock2/README.md

 Bedrock works in conjunction with the data inventory itself, which is maintained in the [managed-data-assets repository](https://github.com/cityofasheville/managed-data-assets).

-## Contents and Organization
+## Organization

-Bedrock consists of a combination of command-line scripts and AWS infrastructure.
+Bedrock consists of two parts, a set of command-line scripts and a collection of AWS infrastructure that implements an ETL system.

+### Command-Line Scripts

-As a command-line tool, Bedrock is built on the [Cement CLI Application Framework](https://builtoncement.com/), and the organization of the code is largely determined by Cement.
+As a command-line tool, Bedrock is currently built on the [Cement CLI Application Framework](https://builtoncement.com/), and the organization of the code is largely determined by Cement.
 Bedrock-specific code may be found in the _controllers_, _src_, and _aws_ subdirectories of [./bedrock/](./bedrock).

-AWS infrastructure for Bedrock is defined in the [aws](./bedrock/aws) directory.

-## Usage

-Preprocess assets in BEDROCK_BUCKETNAME for ETL runs:
+In the near future we will be moving the Bedrock scripts out of the framework.

+In the meantime, there are currently just 3 scripts, only one of which is in regular use.

+#### preprocess

+The ```preprocess``` command combines information on all assets defined in an S3 copy of the  [managed-data-assets repository](https://github.com/cityofasheville/managed-data-assets) into a single ```all_assets.json``` file that is used by the ETL system running in AWS.
+Currently it must be run manually whenever the repository is updated (a CircleCI job copies the repository to S3, but running ```preprocess``` is manual).
+To run, set the environment variable ```BEDROCK_BUCKETNAME``` to ```managed-data-assets``` and run the command:

     bedrock preprocess -o s3

-### Blueprints
+#### Blueprint Commands

+In Bedrock a _blueprint_

 Create a database table based on a blueprint (the two following lines are equivalent)

     bedrock blueprint create-table -c mdastore1 -b employee.1.0 -t internal2.ejtmp